IBM/watson-stt-wer-python/README.md

 Utilities for
 * [Transcribing](#transcription) a set of audio files with Speech to Text (STT)
 * [Analyzing](#analysis) the error rate of the STT transcription against a known-good transcription
+    * [Analyzing with sclite](#sclite) is an alternative option for analyzing the STT transcription results
 * [Experimenting](#experimenting) with various parameters to find optimal values

 ## More documentation